-The deadline for applications is 30 June 2021, but we strongly recommend you apply on or before 31 December 2020.
-The 6 months period after that date is a grace period, to allow EU Citizens more time to apply, but it will become increasingly difficult to proof your right to housing, a job, healthcare or benefits without pre-Settled or Settled Status.
+The deadline for applications is 30 June 2021, but we strongly recommend you apply as soon as possible because it is likely to get more difficult to prove your right to housing, a job, healthcare or benefits without pre-Settled or Settled Status.

-The application is free, although there may be costs involved with some parts of the process.
-Settled Status is granted based on residence only.
-You do not need to be in-work and can receive benefits.
+The application is free.
+Settled Status is granted based on residence only (you do not need to be in-work to get it).

 Can everyone in my family apply?

 Yes.
 EU citizens and their family members, including children, must apply.